Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Estimation in the Presence of Unshared Singular Vectors

 Comparing the orders of the singular vectors in $X_1$, $X_2$ and $(X_1~X_2)$, especially the order of $u_{1*}$ and $u_2$ before and after stacking, we see that the singular vectors of $X_1$ and $X_2$ can be intermixed after stacking, depending on the relations between the singular values.
 Thus, to reliably estimate the shared singular vectors, it is important to trace their locations in the SVD of the stacked matrix.

-Before defining the parameter space, we need to introduce some notations.
+Before defining the parameter space, we introduce some notations.
 We say that the shared (left) singular vectors and unshared (left) singular vectors are in different \emph{vector types}.
 For the (left) singular vectors of the stacked matrix $(X_1~X_2)$, ordered based on the singular values of $(X_1~X_2)$, we say that there is a \emph{vector type switch} at $s$-th position if, the $s$-th and $(s+1)$-th singular vectors associated to the $s$-th and $(s+1)$-th largest singular values are in different vector types.
 Suppose there are $N$ vector type switches in $X=(X_1~X_2)$, and we denote $\mathbb{S}$ as the index set of the locations where the switch happens.
-The eigen-gap at the $i$-th switch that happens at $s$-th position is denoted as

-where $i(s)\in\{1,2,...,N\}$ is the rank of $s$ in $\mathbb{S}$, sorted in increasing order.
+The eigen-gap at the $i$-th switch that happens at $s$-th position is denoted as $ g_{i(s)}^2(X):=\sigma_s^2(X)-\sigma_{s+1}^2(X),~ s\in \mathbb{S}, $ where $i(s)\in\{1,2,...,N\}$ is the rank of $s$ in $\mathbb{S}$, sorted in increasing order.
 In particular, when a shared vector appears to be the last singular vector of $X$, associated with the smallest singular value $\sigma_{\min}(X)$, we still consider that a vector type switch exists.
-The eigen-gap is thus defined as

-We should note that in this case, such an eigen-gap is not to be counted in the index set $\mathbb{S}$.
+The eigen-gap is thus defined as $g_N^2(X):=\sigma_{\min}^2(X)-0. $ We should note that in this case, such an eigen-gap is not counted in the index set $\mathbb{S}$.

-To effectively distinguish the shared and unshared singular vectors, it is essential that the eigen-gaps are sufficiently large.
+To effectively distinguish the shared and unshared singular vectors, eigen-gaps should be sufficiently large.
 Therefore, for any small constant $c>0$, we define the parameter space

 where the $U_r \in \mathbb{O}(n,r)$ are the shared singular vectors while $U_{i*} \in \mathbb{O}(n,r_{i*})$ are respective unshared singular vectors for $X_1$ and $X_2$.
 Here, we do not necessarily require the diagonal of $\Sigma_i=\text{diag}(\sigma_{(1)}(X_i),...,\sigma_{(r+r_{i*})}(X_i))$ to have a decreasing order, which means after manually sorting in a decreasing order, the vectors in the shared $U_r$ and the unshared $U_{i*}$ might be shuffled in the left singular subspaces of individual $X_1$ and $X_2$.
 In particular, if the last singular vector in $(X_1~X_2)$ is a shared singular vector, then we have $|\mathbb{S}|=N-1$, and the condition on $g_N^2(X)$ is still imposed through $\mathop{\min}\limits_{1\le k\le N}g_k^2(X)$.